StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 ### arguments

 The arguments defined in the monitor STJ definition should match the parameters defined in the monitor function STJ definition.
-See below for examples of [how to define commonly used parameters](#common-parameters).
+See below for examples of [how to set commonly used parameters](#common-parameters).

 The parameter binding syntax is common for all parameter types, and utilizes the following format: